 Sinking and Raising a bowl

-Hammering a bowl from a flat disc is one of the fundamental processes for making functional pieces of silversmithing.
+Hammering a bowl from a flat sheet of metal is one of the fundamental processes for making functional pieces of silversmithing.
 In this two day workshop you will learn the two main techniques, sinking and raising.
 You will have the opportunity to sink a bowl on the first day and raise a bowl on the second day.

 Sinking is the process of hammering a disc on the inside to stretch it into the shape of a bowl, and raising is the process of hammering a disc on the outside to compress it into the shape of a bowl.
 Both bowls will be made in sheet bronze.